ERC System Romeo (technology demonstrator)

 www.erc-system.com

-Founded in 2019, ERC System GmbH (ERC) based in Ottobrunn, Germany, is in the business of making emergency medical service (EMS) electric vertical takeoff and landing (eVTOL) aircraft.
+Founded in 2020, ERC System GmbH is based in Ottobrunn, Germany.
+The company is in the business of designing and manufacturing long-range passenger hybrid-electric VTOL aircraft and long-range heavy-lift hybrid-electric VTOL drones.
 On July 3, 2024, the company came out of stealth mode.
+The company was dedicated from day one to make full-scale, flight-proven and mission-led from day one.
 The company has secured seed funding from IABG, a leading European technology company in the aerospace sector with core competencies in analysis, simulation and testing.

-"eVTOLs are three times faster than ambulances and three times more cost-effective than helicopters," according to Dr David Löbl, CEO, ERC System.
+"eVTOLs are three times faster than ambulances and three times more cost-effective than helicopters," said Dr. David Löbl, CEO, ERC System in 2024.
 The company has reported that an analysis was completed for both the USA and Europe combined and there are approximately 82 million injured and severely ill individuals each year that need urgent medical transportation.
 More than fifty percent of EMS helicopter transportation in this market is non-emergency and non-crisis transportation needed for patients to be transferred between two medical facilities and this is the first priority for ERC System.

 The company has also stated that a typical EMS helicopter costs in the range of €9-15 million EUR ($9.7-16.2 million USD) as of July 2024.
 ERC System's aircraft is expected to be about one-third of that cost range.
-In addition, eVTOL aircraft can take off much faster than a helicopter and are less complex, reducing the maintenance costs of operations.
+In addition, eVTOL aircraft can take off much faster than a helicopter and are less complex, reducing maintenance and operating costs.

 Romeo full-scale eVTOL technology demonstrator aircraft